Key Points on Creating a Safe Space for Your Dog at Home:

 Making your house dog safe is crucial for several reasons:

-- Prevents Injuries: By removing hazards, you reduce the risk of your dog getting injured.
+1. Prevents Injuries: By removing hazards, you reduce your dog’s risk of injury.

 Training Your Dog to Use Their Space